 It’s a neat, surprising piece of history, and you could say convenient for City Winery and its in-house label, Gerler Wines.
-City Winery opens this week in Fortitude Valley.
+City Winery opened in March in Fortitude Valley.
 Stop by and co-owners Adam Penberthy and Dave Cush will happily tell you the whole yarn.

 But Gerler’s was no toyshop winery.
 He eventually started bringing his grapes into Brisbane from Toowoomba and Warwick.
 Penberthy and Cush intend for Brisbane drinkers to take City Winery just as seriously.

 “He was a pioneer.
 That’s why we love his story so much,” Penberthy says.
 “He was going to Toowoomba and Warwick to buy fruit because he thought it was better quality, and that’s the same as we’re doing.
 We buy fruit from wherever it grows best in the country and bring it back to the city.”

 All city-slicking winemaking history aside – “There was a vineyard under Sydney Harbour Bridge, Mitchelton had grape vines, Indooroopilly had grape vines,” Penberthy says – City Winery is just the third urban winery in Australia, after Sydney’s Urban Winery and Melbourne’s Noisy Ritual.
 Moving into Campos Coffee’s former premises on Wandoo Street, Penberthy and Cush have completely rearranged the old warehouse into a working winery, cellar door and restaurant.